antleaf/rioxx/webroot/content/profiles/v3-0-final/dc_relation.md

 metadata_profile: v3-0-final
 ---

 Although this property is not strictly mandated in the Rioxx application profile, it **SHOULD** be included because this is the property which harvesting software will inspect to locate URLs for resource file content - for example to locate the "full text" associated with a repository record.
-It will also be the property to declare a persistent identifier (PID) that may be associated with such file content(s).
+It will also be the property to declare a persistent identifier (PID) that may be associated with the resource.

-When set to `rel="item"`, the `dc:relation` property identifies a downloadable resource.
-Each such `dc:relation` property **MUST** contain an HTTP(S) URI resolving to the downloadable resource.
-Note that only those resources under the direct custodianship of the repository should asserted within `dc:relation`.
+Note that only those resources under the direct custodianship of the repository should be asserted within `dc:relation`.
 Entities outside the custodianship of the repository should be related using `rioxxterms:ext_relation`.

 `dc:relation` is refined by a series of attributes, which **SHOULD** be included (where applicable):